abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 see these bodies aren’t really under our control.
 They don’t obey our wishes, our wants, or our desires to be healthy and always comfortable.
 They have their own quirks.
-Each one of our bodies has a particular set of constituents, elements, and predispositions through *kamma*, biology, and genetics.
+Each one of our bodies has a particular set of constituents, elements, and predispositions through *kamma,* biology, and genetics.
 Each body is more or less following its own life, its own course, and there is not a huge amount of control that we have over it.
 We can try to influence it and try to give it proper nourishment and